WyWyGuy/tampermonkey-auto-a11y-tools-script/README.md

 # DownloadSLASpreadsheets.user.js

 This script automatically runs through four pre-named filters and downloads the Excel files for each filter in Teamwork.
 The filters are named "SLA - Prototypes", "SLA - 50% Reviews", "SLA - PSIAs", and "SLA - Peer Verifications".

+# ModuleCountingTool.user.js

+This script simply labels each module in Canvas with its index (1-indexed) to easily determine which modules to be used in a prototype review.